Climbing the formidable Crib Goch Snowdon for sensational views

 What is Crib Goch Snowdon?

 Crib Goch Snowdon is the hardest route up to the summit of Mount Snowdon.
-Crib Goch is an exposed ridge and is considered a grade 1 scramble.
+Crib Goch is an exposed ridge (known as a knife ridge) and is considered a grade 1 scramble.
 If you don’t like heights this is not the route for you, this climb is not for the faint-hearted.
 Having said that if you love heights and want a challenge, the views from Crib Goch Snowdon are sensational.

 What Crib Goch Snowdon is really like to hike.